-All such grievances should be addressed to the Director of Disability Services (Kathy David at 404-669-2480 and kathy.david@point.edu), who has been designated as the University's Section 504 Coordinator.
-If the grievance is against the Director of Disability Services, the grievance should be addressed to the Chief Academic Officer (Dr. Darryl Harrison at 706-385-1098 and darryl.harrison@point.edu).
+All such grievances should be addressed to the Director of Disability Services, who has been designated as the University's Section 504 Coordinator.
+If the grievance is against the Director of Disability Services, the grievance should be addressed to the Chief Academic Officer.
 The general grievance procedure for filing a Section 504 grievance is as follows: